snowballstem/snowball/CONTRIBUTING.rst

 sometimes papers have ambiguities that need resolving to re-implement the algorithm described).

-If you have a stopword list, add that as `stop.txt` and link to it from `stemmer.tt`.
+If you have a stopword list, add that as `stop.txt` in your new subdirectory.
+The `generate` script checks if such a file exists and if it does a link to it is automatically added.

 Link to your new `stemmer.tt` from `algorithms/index.tt`.